Wow, interesting study I stumbled across. It's from 2004! Can't believe nobody brought it up before.

 If you read the thread, there are a few reports of the stack reversing tolerance to stimulants and/or increasing their effects.
 I would avoid taking CILTEP and stimulants like nicotine together.
 I haven't had any issues with reasonable amounts of caffeine though.

 -- Update 03/12/2014--

-There has been some discussion of agmantine as a possible addition to the stack along with some experiments with D1/D2 affecting herbals.
+There has been some discussion of various possible additions to the stack along with some experiments with D1/D2 affecting herbals.
+Results have been mixed.

 Some have suggested that proper zinc and magnesium intake is required for optimal stack performance.

 Edited by abelard lindsay, 14 March 2014 - 03:22 PM.